 For carrying around your DLSR, lenses and assorted bits and bobs.

 Because who doesn’t love stuff with world maps on!
-This mug is ceramic with a silicone lid, perfect for taking to the office to remind you why you’re working so hard!
+This mug is made from eco-friendly bamboo with a silicone lid, perfect for taking to the office to remind you why you’re working so hard!